 Horseriderslayer doesn't sound as cool

-The Japanese name of Reavers is "Axe-Brave", which is a rather engrishy way to refer to an "Axe Hero" (As in, the Hero class), probably as a Continuity Nod to Thracia 776 's Axe Fighters promoting to Heroes.
-Speaking of, the Japanese version called Micaiah's final class "Shaman" (A nod to Genealogy of Holy War's light magic using class being called that) and Trueblade was "Sword Saint" (A nod to Sword of Seals and The Blazing Blade calling Karel the "Sword Saint".)
-Now, I can see why they changed Micaiah's class name (Confusion with the Shamans from the GBA games and their Dark Magic), but there's no reason to remove a nod to a game that was released outside Japan.
+- The Japanese name of Reavers is "Axe-Brave", which is a rather engrishy way to refer to an "Axe Hero" (As in, the Hero class), probably as a Continuity Nod to Thracia 776 having Axe Fighters promoting to Heroes.
+Speaking of, the Japanese version called Micaiah's final class "Shaman" (a nod to the Genealogy of Holy War light magic using class being called that) and Trueblade was "Sword Saint" (a nod to Sword of Seals and The Blazing Blade calling Karel the "Sword Saint".)
+Now, I can see why they changed Micaiah's class name (confusion with the Shamans from the GBA games and their Dark Magic), but there's no reason to remove a nod to a game that was released outside Japan.
 Fine, so they only call him that on the Epilogue, but still.

 Well, we haven't known each other that long